PREVIOUS: Dealing with Abusers – #3

 • physically neglected or injured

 • As a result of long-term abuse, usually started in childhood, a person will continue the original Victim role.
-It’s the feeling of helpless, being passive in the face of current or future ill-treatment or misfortune – called “learned helplessness”.
+It’s the feeling of helpless, being passive in the face of current or future ill-treatment or misfortune – called “learned helplessness” —> see Artwork #3

 • Vs who need to be in a relationship – at all costs – will gravitate to some type of abuser.
 They may be of either gender, high or low functioning, underprivileged or highly accomplished.

 EXP: Many famous & talented men & women have been victims of domestic violence, such as Carol Channing, Whitney Houston, Tina Turner, Reba McEntire, Madonna….
-AND Phil Harman, Kelsey Grammer, Abraham Lincoln, Stephen Hawking (all by wives), Bill Clinton (in childhood)….
+AND Phil Harman, Kelsey Grammer, Abraham Lincoln, Stephen Hawking (by his wives), Bill Clinton (in childhood)….

 We know from reports that some stayed with their Perps long-term, (Ms. Channing, Pres.
 Lincoln…) while others got themselves out.
-Some chose better next time, & some repeated the harmful pattern – as suggested by the list below. (the Men….) (the Women….)
+Some chose better the next time, & some repeated the harmful pattern – as in the list below. (the Men….) (the Women….)

 NEXT: Traits of Victims – (Part 2)